720p vs 1080p: When Is It Time To Upgrade Your TV?

 For a brief time, the industry considered 1080i to be better than 720p.
 After further testing, the two resolutions are essentially the same.

-So, if a 1080i signal is fed into a 720p TV, then it will be deinterlaced and down-converted to 720p.
-If fed into a 1080p TV, the same thing will happen only that this time, no change in resolution will happen.
-The final display will be 1080p.
+So, if a 1080i signal is fed into a 720p TV, it will be deinterlaced and down-converted to 720p.
+If fed into a 1080p TV, the same thing will happen.
+Only this time, there’s no change in resolution.

-720p vs 1080p: Pixel Count
+Difference Between 720p vs 1080p: Pixel Count

 That calculation is: